OysteinFalkeid/Game-Code/README.md

 The easyest metod of downloading the project is to run git clone. otherwise a simple download from GitHub will sufice.

+## Missing implementations

+# Move

+The move function is implemented but is not adjustable Missing implementation of a time variable move must be implemented with a relative diraction and options for x and y spesific movement

+# Turn

+# Set Position

+# set direction
+bot a spesific rotation and a rotation rellative to mouse cursor

+# print
+Define print style in think or speak define time duration for print

+# sprite
+some premade custum paths to images in sprites ability to load custum sprites from sprite folder by name sprite should be a list and should be incrementable like the sprite.group class from pygame the background can be implemented as a sprite. sprites should be able to be rectangles and circles sprites should be transformable (resized)
+A true fals value for drawing the sprite

+# entity layer list
+layer objects to define draw order

+# sound
+???

+# keyboard events
+support for key press events

+# event handler
+Support for custum events created by the playyer

+# defined start condition
+different start condition for running kode block.
+This could be implemented with a droppdown menue

+# timer
+start timer
+stopp timer
+reset timer
+event on timer reaching time

+# random
+random number generator for float int and other

+# hitbox
+some sort of hitbox and event on hit on hit custumisable for user